-The "pursuing and distancing" in relationships can feel very passionate and dramatic when we are unaware of our attachment style.
-When we are caught in the pursuer-distancer pattern, steady securely attached people can seem boring.
-When we earn secure attachment, our relationships are no longer feel so filled with drama.
-Anxiety and fear are replaced with a sense of genuine security.
+Pursuing and distancing in relationships can feel very passionate and dramatic when you are unaware of your attachment style.
+When you are caught in the pursuer-distancer pattern, securely attached people can seem boring to you.

 Healing Attachment Wounds

-To heal attachment wounds we need to practice new behaviours to balance our old ways of relating to others.
-The easiest way to move into an"earned secure" attachment style is to find someone who models secure attachment.
-This could be a romantic partner, a friend, a mentor, or a therapist.
+To heal your attachment wounds you will need to practice new behaviours in order to shift and change your unhealthy ways of relating to others.
+The easiest way to move towards an"earned secure attachment" style is to find someone who models secure attachment.
+This could be a romantic partner, a friend, a relative, a mentor, or a therapist.

-In counselling, the therapeutic relationship is the container of secure attachment that can hold the emotions you cannot yet hold on your own.
-Within the secure attachment of your therapy appointment, we can begin to embrace your experience of confusion, discomfort, anger, grief, shame, guilt or sadness in a space of safely, acceptance and care.
+In counselling, the therapeutic relationship can provide a container of secure attachment that can gently hold the emotions you cannot yet hold on your own.
+Within an atmosphere of secure attachment, you can begin to grieve your original attachment wounds of confusion, discomfort, anger, grief, shame, guilt or sadness in a space of safety, acceptance and care.